On the metric mean dimensions of saturated sets: The applications of main results

-Then, by Corollary \ref{cor 1.5}, the metric mean dimensions of the generic points of the full shift over compact metric space are fully determined by the boxing dimension of the underlying space and mean R\'enyi information dimension of invariant measures.
+By Corollary \ref{cor 1.5}, for the full shift over compact metric spaces the metric mean dimensions of the set of generic points of invariant measures are fully determined by the box dimension of the underlying space and mean R\'enyi information dimension of invariant measures.